Part time, 0.8FTE, 4 day's per week

-We work in partnership with families to understand their challenges and develop strategies to overcome them.
-These are incorporated into an action plan that our staff work through with parents.
-These programs might include a one, five or ten day residential program at QEC Noble Park, intensive in home support or involvement in a ten week, or ongoing group program.
-Parents experience a real life in confidence when they experience these strategies in action.
-The action plan helps the family to continue to work on these strategies at home and embed the changes.
+These programs may include a one, five or ten day residential program at QEC Noble Park, intensive in home support or involvement in a ten week, or ongoing group program.
 The team at QEC also work with the families to connect them to services and support in their own communities.

-Well-developed understanding of child development and the factors that can impede a child's development.
+Sound understanding of child development and the factors that can impede on a child's development

 In return you will be offered a great working environment, excellent training and support, use of a company vehicle for work related activities, mobile and laptop (during work hours), attractive hourly rate, salary packaging and a strong supportive team.

-Applications addressing the key selection criteria can be forwarded to People and Culture firstname.lastname@example.org by COB 5th December 2017.
+Applications addressing the key selection criteria can be forwarded to The Coordinator, People and Culture firstname.lastname@example.org by COB Tuesday 22nd January 2019.
+A position description including selection criteria refer to www.qec.og.au/professionals.
 For further information, please contact People and Culture on 9549 2741.

 Appointment is subject to a current immunisation certificate, satisfactory police check and Working with Children Check.